Microsoft/azure-docs.pt-pt/articles/dev-spaces/get-started-netcore-visualstudio.md

 1. Selecione **Rever + criar** e, em seguida, selecione **Criar** quando terminar.

 ## <a name="get-the-visual-studio-tools"></a>Obter as ferramentas do Visual Studio
-Instale a versão mais recente do [Visual Studio](https://www.visualstudio.com/vs/).
-Para o Visual Studio 2019 no Windows, você precisa instalar a carga de trabalho de desenvolvimento do Azure.
-Para o Visual Studio 2017 no Windows, você precisa instalar o ASP.NET e a carga de trabalho de desenvolvimento na Web, bem como [Ferramentas do Visual Studio para kubernetes](https://aka.ms/get-azds-visualstudio).
+Install the latest version of [Visual Studio](https://www.visualstudio.com/vs/).
+For Visual Studio 2019 on Windows you need to install the Azure Development workload.
+For Visual Studio 2017 on Windows you need to install the ASP.NET and web development workload as well as [Visual Studio Tools for Kubernetes](https://aka.ms/get-azds-visualstudio).

 ## <a name="create-a-web-app-running-in-a-container"></a>Criar uma aplicação Web em execução num contentor

-Nesta seção, você criará um aplicativo Web ASP.NET Core e o tornará em execução em um contêiner no kubernetes.
+In this section, you'll create an ASP.NET Core web app and get it running in a container in Kubernetes.

-### <a name="create-an-aspnet-web-app"></a>Criar uma aplicação Web ASP.NET
+### <a name="create-an-aspnet-web-app"></a>Criar uma aplicação Web em ASP.NET

-No Visual Studio, crie um novo projeto.
+From within Visual Studio, create a new project.
 Atualmente, o projeto tem de ser uma **aplicação Web ASP.NET Core**.
 Atribua o nome "**webfrontend**" ao projeto.

 ![](media/get-started-netcore-visualstudio/NewProjectDialog1.png)